-...somewhere between 1880 and 1900 a defined literature devoted to Mexico assumed a substantial niche among the reading interests of an American pubic uninformed about Mexico...[There was] a compelling pattern of cultural images constructed by the authors...[which was that] Mexico formed a cultural and biological hybrid, a cross between Indian and European that exemplified the worst of both worlds.
+... somewhere between 1880 and 1900 a defined literature devoted to Mexico assumed a substantial niche among the reading interests of American pubic uninformed about an Mexico...[There was] a compelling pattern of images constructed the cultural by authors...[which was that] Mexico formed a cultural and biological hybrid, a cross between Indian and European that exemplified the worst of both worlds.10

-It now becomes clear that Zambra was a reflection of the bias against Mexican Americans by rural Anglo audiences.
+It becomes clear that Zambra was a reflection of the bias against Mexican Americans by rural Anglo audiences.
 Mexicans were a threat to agricultural communities because they were, for the most part, itinerant farm workers, threatening Anglo jobs.
 We can still see this scenario acted out in border conflicts of today.